carpentries-incubator/python-text-analysis/_episodes/07-wordEmbed_intro.md

 {:.challenge}

 > ## Word2Vec Applications in Digital Humanities
-> Recall from the exercise earlier in this episode that the vectors produced by Word2Vec are a reflection of the data used to train the model.
-That is, the vectors will reflect how words are typically used in a specific dataset.
+> From the above exercise, we see that the vectors produced by Word2Vec will reflect how words are typically used in a specific dataset.
 By training Word2Vec on large corpora of text from historical documents, literary works, or cultural artifacts, researchers can uncover semantic relationships between words and analyze word usage patterns over time, across genres, or within specific cultural contexts.
 >
 > Taking this into consideration, what are some possible ways we could make use of Word2Vec to explore newspaper articles from the years 1900-2000?
 > > ## Solution